hrootscraft/autoimmunecircle/README.md

 # autoimmunecircle
-Platform used to create awareness about autoimmune diseases
+Platform used to create awareness about autoimmune diseases @ autoimmunecircle.in

-Added from autoimmune account